Maryville Academy Sex Abuse Lawsuits: Updates & Deadlines

 What is the Maryville Academy scandal?

-The Maryville Academy scandal refers to decades of systemic sexual abuse and institutional failures at Maryville Academy in Des Plaines, Illinois.
-Survivors have come forward with allegations against multiple clergy members and staff, revealing patterns of abuse, cover-ups, and negligence within the Catholic Church-run facility.
+The Maryville Academy scandal refers to allegations of sexual abuse, cover-ups, and institutional failures at Maryville Academy in Des Plaines, Illinois.
+Survivors have come forward with claims against clergy members, administrators, and others connected to the Catholic-run facility.

 Who were the clergy members accused of abuse at Maryville Academy?